CiscoFrisco/LPOO1718_T5G6_T2/Final.md

 Finally, the big issue came with libgdx.
 In our opinion it wasn't easy learning it, and often times we had to rely on external tutorials to solve our problems.
-The major issues were learning how to use world and screen coordinates, how to use touchDragged in order to move the handles and impact the puck, and how to setup different difficulties for the bot, since we tried to make it as 'human' as possible.
+The major issues were learning how to use world and screen coordinates, how to use touchDragged in order to move the handles and impact the puck, how to setup different difficulties for the bot, since we tried to make it as 'human' as possible, and also how to implement a database with SQLite.
+The problem came when we realised there was no easy solution to use the same methods for Desktop and Android, so after a few hours of searching, we decided to make two databases: one to be used on Android, and another to be used on Desktop.
+Both implement a common interface, so the core module is not affected.

 ## Lessons Learned